 |Legacy Scholars Eligibility|

 |62 Credit Hours||46.5 Credit Hours||31 Credit Hours||0 Credit Hours|

 How do I apply for the Legacy Scholarship?

-The Legacy Scholarship is housed within the Battle Creek Community Foundation and this organization offers more than 270 scholarships for students in the greater Battle Creek area.
-Students can submit the General Application online to be considered for multiple awards simultaneously--including the Legacy Scholarship!
+The Legacy Scholarship is housed within the Battle Creek Community Foundation and this organization offers more than 300 scholarships for students in the greater Battle Creek area.
+Students can submit applications online to be considered for multiple awards simultaneously--including the Legacy Scholarship!
 Remember to submit the application by the posted deadline each year.
-The online scholarship application for the 2017-2018 school yearwill be available from November 1st, 2016 - March 24th, 2017.
+The online scholarship application for the 2019-2020 school year will be available again from November 1, 2019 - March 1, 2020.

 What are the components to the online Battle Creek Community Foundation General Application?